adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 };
 ```

-Update the keyboard event handling to change the function when a key pressed.
+Update the keyboard event handling to change the function when a key is pressed.

 ```cpp
 void handle_keyboard_event(SDL_Event const& event, AppState& state)